GoogleChrome/developer.chrome.com/site/en/blog/devtools-better-angular-debugging/index.md

 ## Friendly Call Frames

-Frameworks often generate code from all kinds of templating languages when building a project, such as Angular templates, or JSX templates, that turn HTML-looking code into plain JavaScript code that eventually runs in the browser.
-Sometimes, these kinds of generated functions are given names that aren’t very friendly – either single letter names after they’re minified, or some obscure or unfamiliar name even when they’re not.
+Frameworks often generate code from all kinds of templating languages when building a project, such as Angular or JSX templates that turn HTML-looking code into plain JavaScript that eventually runs in the browser.
+Sometimes, these kinds of generated functions are given names that aren’t very friendly — either single letter names after they’re minified or some obscure or unfamiliar names even when they’re not.

 In Angular it’s not uncommon to see call frames with names such as `AppComponent_Template_app_button_handleClick_1_listener` in stack traces.